Hernando Osorio

 Jaime Hernando Osorio (born 27 September 1953 in Ibagué) is a Colombian painter and print-maker.
 Educated at the National University of Colombia, he was a member of the Awuyaka street art group.
-During his New York City period (1981-1985) he focused on etching and lithography.
+During his New York City period (1981–1985) he focused on etching and lithography.
 Since 1985 he has been living and working in Vienna, Austria.
-His preferred techniques are mixed-technique painting on canvas, woodcuts, and linocuts but he has also made paper, produced hand-bound books, and recently created a series of ceramic plate images.
-His work reflects his concern for wildlife, the role of the human being in nature, and traditions of folk art across the world.

-He is a member of Galerie Sur and Q202.
+He is a member of Galerie Sur.

 His work is represented in the following collections: